Melania Trump arrived at State of the Union separately from the President

 The motorcade ride, from the White House south lawn to the Capitol building, is just a handful of minutes, but for a first couple who has not been publicly seen together since New Year's Eve, the separate cars were another in a string of isolated movements from a very independent first lady.

-The Trumps will travel together in the same vehicle to return to the White House later this evening, according to a White House official.
+The Trumps will return to the White House in the same vehicle, according to Stephanie Grisham, the first lady's communications director.

+Melania Trump appeared to a standing ovation in the Capitol and was seated for her husband's speech just one minute before its scheduled start.

+Wearing a cream pantsuit by French design house Christian Dior, and a white silk blouse from Italian label Dolce & Gabbana, the first lady looked coincidentally very similar to the female Democratic congressional members who last year at Trump's address to the Joint Session of Congress protested Trump's policies by wearing white, the color of suffragettes.

+The first lady took her seat in a special box, between New Mexico police Officer Ryan Holets and 12-year-old Preston Sharp, two of the guests who were part of what she deemed in an earlier tweet an "honorable group" of notable heroes and survivors.
+Holets adopted the baby of an opioid-addicted mother, and Sharp organized an effort to place 40,000 flags and flowers at the graves of soldiers.

-Contacted by CNN, the first lady's communications director Stephanie Grisham said Trump is "honoring her guests for the true heroes they are."
+As for why the first lady opted not to ride to the big speech with her husband, Grisham said Trump is "honoring her guests for the true heroes they are."

 "In addition to holding a White House reception and photo opportunity for them, along with their friends and family, she is accompanying them to the Capitol," Grisham said in a statement.
 "Once there, the first lady and Mrs. Pence will host a more intimate meet-and-greet to engage with them on a personal level prior to the speech."